The 12 Best Portrait Photographers in London

 Daniela Nagy’s Instagram account reveals a surprise to those who come upon it.
 While not obvious at first glance, interspersed among her wedding and personal photographs are some hidden theatrical gems that make you reconsider all her portraits again.
 In the classic style of a visual artist, Daniela often opts not to explain the context in her captions, leaving it to the viewer to gather what they will from them.
 Be it a costume for the theatre or just for a fun photo session, the guessing game alone makes visitors want to play at reading between the pixels.

 Ehimetalor Unuabona is a fearless photographer documenting revolution, as he takes searing portraits of men and women in action with great sensitivity.
-He sees history being made, and the fierce faces of those marching to make it.
+In fact, he sees history being made, and the fierce faces of those marching to make it.
 His erudite skill is in capturing moments and portraits amidst the chaos, as well as paying homage to the sheer courage of his subjects.
 That’s what sets this creative apart from the many other portrait photographers in London.

 3. Sean Tucker

-Victoria Rowe specializes in commemorating some of the most precious moments of your life—motherhood, infancy, and childhood.
+Victoria Rowe specializes in commemorating some of the most precious moments of your life, such as motherhood, infancy, and childhood.
 Her portraits of expecting mothers and infants are angelic and artistically staged.
 They’re ideal for sentiments in a single frame, to be cherished, shared, and revived as time passes.
 Her photographs of young children on the other hand have a spontaneity that can only be associated with play.
 Their comfort, natural vivacity, and the mischief of childhood shine through in her portraits with adorable charm.
 And it’s a rare photographer who captures both kinds with dexterity.

 Radek Dranikowski promises you relaxed portraiture.
 What you see in the frame is just how you are, and that shines through in his vast array of portraits.
 No matter how dramatic, staged, or spontaneous, Radek captures people as they are and want to be seen.
+In fact, in his own words: “My photographic style is a mix of photo-journalism and contemporary portraiture.
+It’s relaxed, natural with creative touch.”

 Part of his artistry lies in how he balances his backgrounds and his subject.
 Sometimes it is a bold splash of color, a texture, sometimes an urban backdrop.
 Other times, all he does is capture people in their daily lives and natural habitats.
 What is evident about this portrait photographer from London is his ability to help his subjects be completely, comfortably themselves, all while he celebrates them at their personal best.